Soy egg: Chinese and Vietnamese cuisines

 They are typically served with noodles, in a broth made from their seasoned cooking liquid.
 Soy eggs may be eaten individually as a snack.
 They can also be eaten with steamed rice.
 They are sometimes used as a condiment in congee.

-They can also be used in a traditional Chinese egg dish in which regular eggs, century eggs, and soy eggs are steamed together.
+They can also be used in a traditional Chinese and Vietnamese egg dishes in which regular eggs, century eggs, and soy eggs are steamed together.
 Soy eggs are also very commonly added as a side dish in Lor mee or Hainanese chicken rice.

 Mauritian cuisine

 Soy egg is known as "dizef roti" in Mauritius (lit. translated as "roasted egg" in English and "roti d'oeuf" or "oeuf roti" in French).
 It is one of the Mauritian dishes influenced by Mauritians of Chinese origin.
 The "dizef roti" can be found on the island all year long.
 It can be eaten as noodles toppings, inside bao zi (called "pow" in Mauritius), and as appetizers.
 As appetizers, it is cut into quarters; it is a very popular of snacks on more festive occasions.
 When cooked, the egg yolk is typically completely cooked.

 Another version of the soy egg is the "dizef roti mimosa" (lit. translated as "roasted mimosa egg"), a form of Chinese fusion food, which involves the combination the cooking and preparation techniques of soy eggs and egg mimosa.